 - Nothing Is Scarier: The Box EP is some of the creepiest music Orbital ever made.
 This adds an air of menace to the cover artwork, even though it's just a picture of a completely ordinary house.

 - No Title: Their first two albums, commonly known as Orbital and Orbital II or The Green Abum and The Brown Album.
-The first was supposed to be simply titled LP, MC or CD depending on the format but nobody got it.

 - Ominous Latin Chanting: Inverted in "Belfast".
 It's real Latin (from a 12th century plainsong) and it's disarmingly beautiful.